zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "I dream my painting and I paint my dream."
+> "Success is getting what you want...
+Happiness is wanting what you get."
 >
-> — Vincent van Gogh
+> — Dale Carnegie
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch